UnionInternationalCheminsdeFer/OSDM/spec/models.md

 ### Trips

 Trips represent the concrete realization of a trip going from departure station to destination station.
-A trip is composed of one or more triplegs.

-Each tripleg (also sometimes called legs) represent a connection between two places where the traveller will either step in a transport or step out of a transport (most likely a train).
-3 types can be distinguished:

 - **origin**: departure location of the tripleg
 - **destination**: arrival location of the tripleg

-- **stops**: intermediate places encountered between origin and destination of the tripleg
+A trip is composed of one or more `triplegs` and can be of one the following:

+- **TimedLeg**: A type of leg with a timetable schedule such a provided by public transport
+- **TransferLeg**: A type of leg that links two legs such as walking from one stop to another
+- **ContinousLeg**: A type of leg that is not bound to a timetable.
+This leg is mainly aimed at new modes such as scooter, taxis,..

+Each `tripleg` (also sometimes called legs) represent a connection between two places where the traveller will either step in a transport or step out of a transport (most likely a train).

 Regardless of whether the products to travel these triplegs are train-bound, or based on with a validity period of any duration, triplegs (and by extension